Load your Meisterplan data in Microsoft Power BI so your reports look the way you and your management are used to.

 Data Structure of the API Endpoints

 The retrievable Meisterplan data is distributed over several endpoints in the Reporting API, e.g., projects, milestones or resources.
-You can find all endpoints together with a description in the API documentation.
+You can find all endpoints together with a description in the API documentation (select this one for US systems and this one for EU systems).
 Each endpoint provides thematically connected data (e.g., projectname, projectstart) which can be transformed into a table.
 You can combine the data of different endpoints.
 Most combinations can be created in MS Power BI with these fields:

 - scenarioProjectId: This field identifies a project in a scenario; it is relevant for all tables that contain both project- and scenario-specific data.